luyunghsiang/yhluweb/source/research.rst

 National Science Foundation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- 2021, PI, 2104709 CDSE: Collaborative: Cyber Infrastructure to
+  Enable Computer Vision Applications at the Edge Using Automated Contextual Analysis

-- 2020, PI, Collaborative:RAPID:Leveraging New Data Sources to Analyze the Risk of COVID-19 in Crowded Locations
+- 2020, PI, Collaborative:RAPID:Leveraging New Data Sources to Analyze
+  the Risk of COVID-19 in Crowded Locations

 - 2019, PI, CCRI: Planning: Collaborative Research: Planning to Develop a Low-Power Computer Vision Platform to Enhance Research